medz/prisma-dart/README.md

 ](https://twitter.com/shiweidu)
 [![Discord](https://img.shields.io/discord/1035043284457881620?label=discord)](https://discord.gg/ms2X9TQMR8)

 Prisma Client Dart is an auto-generated type-safe ORM.
-It uses Prisma Engine as the data access layer and is as consistent as possible with the Prisma Prisma Client JS/TS APIs.
+It uses Prisma Engine as the data access layer and is as consistent as possible with the Prisma Client JS/TS APIs.

 👉 [Learn how to use Prisma ORM for Dart in your project](https://prisma.pub/).